-Thanks for reading!
 If you've read this far, you should reach out and say 'Hi'— I'd love to hear from you.

 This guide is a living, breathing document so please let me know if you spot an error or have a suggestion.

-Good luck with your website!
+Thanks for reading and good luck with your website!

 - Steve Benjamins